franklinsales/react-studies/README.md

 # React Studies

-This repository is just to me put React project's that I build during courses, tutorials and tests that I made.
+This repository is just to me put React project's that I built during courses, tutorials and tests that I made.

 ## Structure Folders